-Field investigations involve detailed examination of sedimentary features in outcrop sections and spectral gamma ray measurement throughout the thickness of the stratigraphic intervals at each outcrop and core.
-Rock samples will be collected to evaluate: 1) source and reservoir rock potential (total organic carbon, porosity, permeability), 2) thermal maturity, 3) thermal history, 4) mineralogy, 5) whole rock geochemistry 6) carbon isotopic signatures, 7) fossils, 8) oil stain and seep inventory, 9) sedimentary grain provenance and 10) absolute ages using carbon and oxygen isotope, rhenium and osmium and conodont dating.
+Field and core investigations involve detailed examination of sedimentary features and spectral gamma ray measurement throughout the thickness of the stratigraphic intervals at each outcrop and core.
+Rock samples will be collected to evaluate: 1) source and reservoir rock potential (total organic carbon, porosity, permeability), 2) thermal maturity, 3) thermal history, 4) mineralogy, 5) whole rock geochemistry 6) carbon isotopic signatures, 7) fossils, 8) oil stain and seep inventory, 9) sedimentary grain provenance, 10) ichnology, and 11) absolute ages using carbon and oxygen isotope, rhenium and osmium and conodont dating.
 Sampling will be conducted on select outcrops and core at a sampling frequency to facilitate the determination of chronostratigraphic surfaces for regional correlation.
 Additional work will include the interpretation of the available regional seismic data and the incorporation of all pertinent data sets into basin modelling studies.

-RE/TOC, Chemostratigraphy, Devonian shales, Cretaceous shales, Shale gas or oil play, vitrinite reflectance, rock- eval, total organic carbon, Peel Plateau and Plain, Mackenzie Plain, Canol, Bluefish, Slater River, Arctic Red, chronostratigraphy, seismic interpretation, basin modelling studies.
+RE/TOC, chemostratigraphy, Devonian shales, Cretaceous shales, shale gas or oil play, vitrinite reflectance, rock- eval, total organic carbon, Peel Plateau, Peel Plain, Mackenzie Plain, Canol, Bluefish, Slater River, Arctic Red, chronostratigraphy, seismic interpretation, basin modelling studies.